Superlattice induced electron percolation within a single Landau level: Introduction

 In this Letter, we consider localization and percolation of electrons in a \emph{continuous two-dimensional system} subject to a strong out-of-plane magnetic field, and also in the presence of a square superlattice of positive $\delta$-potentials.
 Since we are interested in the bulk properties, we consider a two dimensional plane with periodic boundary conditions i.e. the torus geometry.
 Very interestingly, in the intermediate region with $a_s\sim\ell_B$ we find very robust evidence that most of the single particle states are \emph{strongly delocalised in the bulk}, leading to extensive percolation and the absence of the Anderson localisation.
 This obstruction to the Anderson localisation is due to the reduction of the continuous magnetic translation symmetry (CMTS) to the discrete magnetic translational symmetry (DMTS), where the broken time reversal symmetry and thus the unique properties of the single LL also play an important role.
 Our main results are schematically presented in Fig.~\ref{schematic_regions}.

 The presence of a large fraction of delocalised states would have significant experimental ramifications in the transport measurement, especially with respect to the width and robustness of the quantum Hall plateau.
 The interplay between different length scales in topological bands on the hitherto unexplored localisation properties of electrons warrants detailed theoretical and experimental studies both for strongly correlated topological phases, and for topological phases realized in zero magnetic field lattice systems such as the anomalous quantum Hall effect~\cite{haldane1988model,chang2023colloquium}.
+Our analyses make the presence of non-uniform distribution of (large) local Berry curvature distribution responsible for the less robust quantum Hall plateaus obtained in such lattice systems.